elmtree-askmo/cloudcannon-app/content/learn/mathematics/in-which-situations-should-the-decimal-point-be-moved-to-the-left-during-unit-conversion.md

 _schema: default
 id: 165405
 date: 2025-01-29
-title: >-
-    In which situations should the decimal point be moved to the left during unit conversion?
+title: In which situations should the decimal point be moved to the left during unit conversion?
-article_title: >-
-    In which situations should the decimal point be moved to the left during unit conversion?
+article_title: In which situations should the decimal point be moved to the left during unit conversion?
 date_format: MMM DD, YYYY
 post_on_text: Posted on
 seo:
   title: QuickTakes | Mathematics
   page_description: >-
-    This content explains when to move the decimal point to the left during unit conversion in the metric system, including examples of converting from smaller to larger units.
+    This content explains when to move the decimal point to the left during unit conversion in the metric system, particularly when converting from smaller units to larger units.
   page_keywords: >-
-    unit conversion, metric system, decimal point, smaller unit, larger unit, metric prefixes, conversion examples, measurement
+    unit conversion, metric system, decimal point, smaller unit, larger unit, metric prefixes, measurement, grams, milliliters, centimeters
 author: QuickTakes
 question: >-
     In which situations should the decimal point be moved to the left during unit conversion?